hzabolinezhad/Water-Pollution-Data-WHO-UNICEF-2000-2021/README.md

 Dataset Description
 The dataset contains information on drinking water, sanitation, and hygiene for several regions in the world, as well as aggregate values for the world as a whole.
 The data is divided into categories of household, schools, and healthcare, with some countries having data on inequalities as well.

-Research Questions
+Research Questions:
-How has global access to clean water and sanitation changed from 2000 to 2020?
+1-How has global access to clean water and sanitation changed from 2000 to 2020?

-Is there any correlation between global access to clean water and sanitation?
+2-Is there any correlation between global access to clean water and sanitation?

-How has regional access to clean water and sanitation changed over the years?
+3-How has regional access to clean water and sanitation changed over the years?

-Are there significant inequalities in access to clean water and sanitation within different regions?
+4-Are there significant inequalities in access to clean water and sanitation within different regions?

-How does access to clean water and sanitation differ between high-income and low-income regions?
+5-How does access to clean water and sanitation differ between high-income and low-income regions?

 Note
 Because the original dataset consists of about 65 excel files each of which concludes many tabs.
-To answer the research question,  I extracted the two targeted tabs from two different mega files and then converted them to CSV format, to work on them (region_houshold_sanitation, region_houshold_water).
+To answer the research question,  I extracted the two questions_assossiated tabs from two different mega files and then converted them to CSV format, and work on them (region_houshold_sanitation, region_houshold_water).
 Here is the link access to these files if you would like to execute the code and see the output.   https://drive.google.com/drive/folders/1DYeHlooW6nQ3q_oOnY7qhtlNUyM3yz33?usp=share_link
 The original dataset can be found at https://www.kaggle.com/datasets/harshjhunjhunwala/water-pollution-data-whounicef-20002021?
 However,